nikolaaswillaert/youtube-AI-chat/README.md

 # Chat with your favorite Podcast / Youtube video
 This application allows for an interactive session with your favorite youtube video or podcast.
 Works best with videos that have long converstations.
+Either choose a single youtube video or add a playlist link and set the amount of videos you want to chat to.

 Try it out!
 You only need a OpenAI api key to start.

 ## Installation